 Privately held Danish company Universal Robots — the successful producer of the UR line of collaborative robots — has sold to Massachusetts-based Teradyne, a provider of electronic testing equipment.

-Universal Robots has had rapid growth since their startup in 2005.
-Their first products were sold in 2009.
+Universal Robots has had rapid growth since it started up in 2005.
+The company’s first products were sold in 2009.

-- Their new 130,000 sq ft production facility was established to enable URÂ to keep up with sales for the next few years.
+- UR’s new 130,000-sq.-ft. production facility was established to enable URÂ to keep up with sales for the next few years.

-- They have grown their network of integrator/distributors to almost 200 worldwide.
+- The company has grown its network of integrator/distributors to almost 200 worldwide.

 - Collaborative robotics is currently a $100 million segment of the industrial robotics market, growing at more than 50% per year.

 Teradyne, a publicly-traded supplier of test equipment, with over 3,900 employees and a product line which doesn’t include anything robotic, has a market value of $4.37 billion.
-Teradyne does use robots in their manufacturing process and their customers are good prospects for Universal’s robots.
+Teradyne uses robots in its manufacturing process, and its customers are good prospects for Universal’s robots.

-BOTTOM LINE: Many manufacturers are looking to shore up their market share in the robotics and automation space and acquisitions such as this one — even at high multiples — such as this one — are win-win transactions for all involved: Teradyne becomes a player in the collaborative robotics space and the inventors and entrepreneurs of Universal get a serious strategic partner and, after a few years, the ability to move on and invent the next big thing.
+Bottom line: Many manufacturers are looking to shore up their market share in the robotics and automation space and acquisitions such as this one — even at high multiples — such as this one — are win-win transactions for all involved: Teradyne becomes a player in the cobot space, and the inventors and entrepreneurs of Universal get a serious strategic partner and, after a few years, the ability to move on and invent the next big thing.